Dan Feeney: Professional career

+Pre-draft

-In June 2016, Feeney was labelled the “best interior offensive lineman” prospect in the 2017 NFL Draft by NFL analyst Lance Zierlein.
+In June 2016, Feeney was labelled the “best interior offensive lineman” prospect in the 2017 NFL draft by NFL analyst Lance Zierlein.
 After completing his senior season in 2016, Feeney entered the draft and was projected by NFL draft experts and scouts to be a second round pick.
-He received an invitation to the NFL combine and completed all of the required combine and positional drills.
+He received an invitation to the NFL Combine and completed all of the required combine and positional drills.
 On March 31, 2017, he participated at Indiana's pro day, along with Devine Redding and six other prospects.
 He opted to only perform positional drills for scouts and team representatives from 27 NFL teams looked on, including offensive line coaches from the Philadelphia Eagles, Buffalo Bills, Miami Dolphins, and Detroit Lions.
 He was ranked the second best offensive guard prospect in the draft by NFLDraftScout.com, ESPN, and NFL analyst Mike Mayock.

 Los Angeles Chargers

 The Los Angeles Chargers selected Feeney in the third round (71st overall) of the 2017 NFL Draft.
-Feeney was the second guard the Los Angeles Chargers selected in the draft, behind Forrest Lamp (second round, 38th overall).
-He was also the fourth offensive guard and the fifth interior offensive lineman selected in the 2017 NFL Draft.
+Feeney was the second guard the Chargers selected in the draft, behind Forrest Lamp (second round, 38th overall).
+He was also the fourth offensive guard and the fifth interior offensive lineman selected in the draft.

-On June 2, 2017, the Los Angeles Chargers signed Feeney signed a four-year contract worth $3.7 million, with a $924,632 signing bonus.
+On June 2, 2017, the Los Angeles Chargers signed Feeney to a four-year contract worth $3.7 million, with a $924,632 signing bonus.

-He competed with Forrest Lamp, Matt Slauson, Brett Boyko, Donavon Clark, and Kenny Wiggins throughout training camp for a starting guard position.
-Head coach Anthony Lynn named him the backup right guard to Kenny Wiggins after Forrest Lamp tore his ACL and was placed on injured/reserve for the season.
+He competed with Lamp, Matt Slauson, Brett Boyko, Donavon Clark, and Kenny Wiggins throughout training camp for a starting guard position.
+Head coach Anthony Lynn named Feeney as the back-up right guard to Wiggins, after Lamp tore his ACL and was placed on injured reserve for the season.

-He made his professional regular season debut during the Los Angeles Chargers season-opening 21-24 loss to the Denver Broncos.
-On October 29, 2017, Feeney earned his first career start at left guard during a 13-21 loss to the New England Patriots after Matt Slauson suffered a season-ending biceps injury.
-He ended up starting the rest of the season at left guard, and was named to the PFWA All-Rookie Team.
+He made his professional regular season debut during the Chargers' season-opening game, which was a 21–24 loss to the Denver Broncos.
+On October 29, Feeney earned his first career start at left guard during a 13–21 loss to the New England Patriots after the starter, Slauson, suffered a season-ending biceps injury.
+Dan ended up starting the rest of the season at left guard, being named to the PFWA All-Rookie Team for his efforts.

-Feeney entered 2018 as the starting left guard, where he started all 16 games.
+Feeney entered 2018 continuing as the starting left guard, and did so for all 16 regular season games.

+In the 2019 season, he made his first NFL career fumble recovery in a Week 4 win against the Miami Dolphins.

 New York Jets

 On March 19, 2021, Feeney signed a one-year contract with the New York Jets.
-He played in 16 games during the 2021 season, starting five.
-On March 16, 2022, he re-signed with the Jets on a one-year deal.
+That season, he played in 16 games, while starting in five.
+On March 16, 2022, he re-signed with the Jets on another one-year deal.